OWASP/www-policy/operational/chapter-handbook-existing.md

 Some regions (developing countries) of the world may qualify for a discounted membership of $20.
 If you are unsure of whether this applies to your chapter or would like to request a discount code, please submit your request through the contact us form.

 ## Material distribution
-Some countries or regions may have trouble accessing OWASP tools such as google docs, the OWASP wiki site, or downloadable tools.
+Some countries or regions may have trouble accessing OWASP tools such as google docs, the OWASP website, or downloadable tools.
 If these access issues prevent a chapter from adhering to the mandatory chapter rules, they may ask the Global Chapter Committee for an exemption from the policy.
-Additionally, the OWASP foundation will work with the chapter to find a suitable alternative or workaround such as setting up local mirrors of tools or wiki.
+Additionally, the OWASP foundation will work with the chapter to find a suitable alternative or workaround such as setting up local mirrors of tools or website.